 Note that you will also often find the note “contains sulphites“.
 This is compulsory in most countries when the wine contains more than 10 mg/l of sulphur dioxide (and unfortunately this can happen quite easily as the compound is regularly used as an antibiotic and antioxidant during fermentation and bottling).

 Unfortunately, all this information, albeit necessary and surely indicative of certain wine features, do not give enough information to the ordinary wine consumer.

-So what is the first thing normally a wine beginner would look for when buying a wine?
-A grape variety, or a region they know they like or they have heard about.
-This may sound easy but things can get complicated for old world wines.
+So what is the first thing a wine beginner would look for when buying a wine?

 Reading Old World Wine Labels – It Ain’t Easy

 The reason is that, even if there is a general European wine qualification that is common among countries, there are also, for each country, different classifications.